Toddy Bear by Don Christensen

 Later career

-For Dell and Gold Key Comics he wrote scripts for Russ Manning's 'Magnus, Robot Fighter'.
+For Dell and Gold Key Comics, Christensen wrote scripts for Russ Manning's 'Magnus, Robot Fighter'.
 Along with Willie Ito and Jack Bradbury he also made comic book adaptations of Bob Clampett's cartoon/puppet series 'Time for Beany'.
-He has furthermore scripted advertising features for companies like Knott's Berry Farm, Mooseheart, the Richfield Oil Company, American Dairy, General Electric, Occidental Life, Johnson Motors, Hamm's Bear and many more.
-Christensen is credited with writing the newspaper comics of Hanna-Barbera's 'Yogi Bear' and 'The Flintstones' for the McNaught Syndicate in 1963-1964, and also the 'Star Wars' strip for a couple of months for the Los Angeles Times Syndicate in 1980.
+He also scripted advertising features for companies like Knott's Berry Farm, Mooseheart, the Richfield Oil Company, American Dairy, General Electric, Occidental Life, Johnson Motors, Hamm's Bear and many more.
+Between 1963 and 1964, Christensen is credited with writing the newspaper comics of Hanna-Barbera's 'Yogi Bear' and 'The Flintstones' for the McNaught Syndicate.
+In 1980, he also wrote for the 'Star Wars' newspaper comic strip for a couple of months, serialized in the Los Angeles Times Syndicate.
 He also wrote for 'Wally the Wizard' (1985-1986), a short-lived Marvel Comics series, drawn by Howie Post.
 Apart from writing comics Christensen also designed puzzle pages in comic books as well as greeting cards for Buzza-Cardozo, Gartner & Bender and Sangamon.
 The creative centipede also penned short stories for magazines like Argosy, Detective Tales and Family Circle, while writing for radio dramas like 'Stars Over Hollywood' and 'The Man Called X'.

 TV scriptwriting